Ethan52/ML-Histo-Nerve-Segmentation/README.md

 # ML-Histo-Nerve-Segmentation - Don't grade yet, even if gives 6% penalty will resubmit tonight/tomorrow

-README.md
-H&E Nerve Histology Segmentation with nnUNet

-Final Project – Applied Machine Learning
+Machine Learning pipeline to create automated segementations of H&E stained nerve histology images.

 # 0. Brief Term-list
 Consider that throughout this project we will be using some light biological terminology.
 Consider the following: